Best Non-Electronic Toys for Kids

 However, if you are dealing with a child who is a bit older, they may like something a bit more sophisticated like this Fairy Garden Starter Kit however it doesn’t include any plants or seeds.
 But both are great for beginners!

 You may look at this little wooden race track and think that it is just too simple to be fun – just 4 connected ramps and 4 little wooden cars.
 Well, Papa and I bought one of these for one of the Littles several years ago.
 Why?
 Because we couldn’t stop playing with it in the store!!
 Yes, it provides hours and hours and HOURS of fun!
 Honestly, I really don’t know why.
 But kids (and apparently adults) will put these cars down the little track again and again!!
 The cars are really simple – no frills, sturdy, wooden, well put together.
-Not a lot of pieces.
+Not a lot of pieces and one of my favorite non-electronic toys.
 Love, love love this one!

 Play Cash Register